hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [11:31:37](#163593909748917rFdEt:matrix.org) <gltewalt (The other Greg)>:
-Programming language should be judged purely on quality of mascot, and 99 Bottles solution. í ½í¸‰
+Programming language should be judged purely on quality of mascot, and 99 Bottles solution. ğŸ˜‰

 [11:32:31](#163593915144NCSwQ:gitter.im) <GalenIvanov (Galen Ivanov)>:
-I thought it was FizzBuzz.. í ½í¸„
+I thought it was FizzBuzz.. ğŸ˜„

 [15:33:43](#1635953623128apSVl:gitter.im) <greggirwin (Gregg Irwin)>:
 We can set up an advocacy room, to go with https://github.com/red/red/wiki/Advocacy